 Today, it is a common practice for hackers to gain access to your network through your original IP and trace it back to its provenance.
 A VPN can hide your original location with a make-over IP to provide privacy and anonymity online if you don’t know much about networks.
 Use the best VPN for Mac available to ensure Mac encryption.

 IPv6 is a new internet protocol to provide easy connectivity.
 But it also makes it an easy target for hackers to infiltrate.
-It is recommended to disable AirPort and IPv6 when not in use.
+Disabling AirPort and IPv6 when not in use is recommended.
 To configure changes in IPv6 and AirPort, follow these steps:

 - Click on the “Apple” menu.